This is my story

 Timeline

-Clicking the headlines takes a jump to the respective article.
+Clicking the headlines takes you to the respective article.
 OR, just continue scrolling and read it all...

 1969 - 1986